redox-os/book/src/ch09-07-developer-faq.md

 ### What is a recipe?

 - A recipe is a software port on Redox, it does cross-compilation by default if you use Cookbook [templates](./ch09-03-porting-applications.md#templates).

+### How to determine if some program is portable to Redox?

+- The source code of the program must be available
+- The program should use cross-platform libraries (if not, more porting effort will be required)
+- The program build system should support cross-compilation (if not, more porting effort will be required)
+- The program shouldn't directly use the APIs from the Linux kernel (if not, more porting effort is required)
+- The program shoudn't use X11 or Wayland directly (if not, more porting effort is required)

+Some APIs of the Linux kernel can be ported, while others not because they require a complete Linux kernel (drivers and filesystems).

 ### How to determine the dependencies of some program?